kaomoneus/cppl/README.md

 };
 ```

 It looks pretty much like a regular C++ class.
-But intead it is
+But instead it is
  defined as a Levitation Unit.
 This class is implicitly sorrounded by a namespace `MyPackage::UnitA`.

-To demonstrate that, let's take look on another class which will use the first one.
+To demonstrate that, let's take look at another class which will use the first one.

 _**MyPackage/UnitB.cppl**_